BIOH - Biology-Human

 BIOH 565 Gene Expression Lab: From Genes to Proteins to Cells: 3 Credits (3 Lab)

-PREREQUISITE: BIOH 425 and BCH 380.
+PREREQUISITE: NEUR 425 and BCH 380.
 This course is intended to develop a specific research question and to learn the appropriate techniques necessary to address the chosen research question.
 The primary focus will be experience with a wide breadth of laboratory techniques including tissue culture, heterlogous expression, microscopy, RNA extraction, RT-PCR, gene expression analysis, protein extraction, protien expression analysis, and data quatification

 BIOH 586 AP Biology for Teachers: 3 Credits (2 Lec, 1 Lab)